shanepeckham/AKS_Security/Azure/AD_RBAC/AADApps/README.md

 for more info.

 ## The scripts here will:

-* Create a Server App with Service Principal that can read user profile in AAD
+* Create a Server App with Service Principal that can read user profile in AAD.
+The roles are defined in the serviceManifest.json file
 * Log on via the Server App and create a native app that will alloe kubectl users to authenticate in AAD
 * Grant Oauth2 permissions or admin consent to the native app